2018 FCS Playoffs: Bracket, schedule, scores, how to watch | NCAA.com

-The 2018 FCS Playoffs will continue with the second round this Saturday, Dec.
-1. Below, find the playoffs bracket, schedule, teams and scores from the finished games.
+The 2018 FCS Playoffs continued with the second round on Saturday, Dec.
+1. Below, find the bracket, schedule, teams and scores from all finished games.

-There were 24 teams at the start of the playoffs, as the top eight seeds had byes into second round.
-North Dakota State is the No. 1 seed and plays Montana State in the second round.
+The top eight all advanced out of the second round, including No. 1 North Dakota State and No. 2 Weber State.

 2018 FCS Playoffs: Bracket